The Wilkinsons: Solo work

 Amanda Wilkinson signed with Universal South Records and released her solo debut album, Amanda Wilkinson.
 Amanda received four nominations at the 2006 Canadian Country Music Awards (Single of the Year, CMT Video of the Year, Female Artist of the Year, and Album of the Year).

 Tyler started the alternative rock band Motion Picture Ending.
 The band was composed of drummer and long-time friend Justin Devries, bassist Curtis Weekes, guitarist Greg Bolton, with Tyler as lead vocalist and guitarist.

 Greatest Hits… and Then Some

 In 2007, The Wilkinsons won Independent Group of the Year at the Canadian Country Music Awards.

 Greatest Hits… and Then Some, a greatest hits album, was released on October 7, 2008.
 The first single, "When I'm Old", was released in mid 2008.

 Small Town Pistols

 In the late 2000s, the Wilkinsons disbanded.
 Amanda and Tyler founded a new duo called Small Town Pistols in 2012.

 Reality television

-The Wilkinsons were also the subject of a fictionalized "reality" television program on the CMT Canada network, The Wilkinsons.
-The show follows the family as they move back to The Quinte Area, Ontario, from Nashville, Tennessee.
-In 2006, the show was nominated for Country Music Program or Special of the Year at the Canadian Country Music Awards.
+The Wilkinsons is a Canadian television series that debuted on CMT on January 4, 2006.
+The show follows the family as they move back to The Quinte Area, Ontario from Nashville, Tennessee.
+Cast members include The Wilkinsons, their family, Lauren Ash, Alison Deon, Phyllis Ellis, Scott Watkins, Jordan McCloskey and Lee Hoverd, along with cameo appearances by (Chris Drumm) and the director (Ian Ross MacDonald) and his co-writer (Jennifer Kennedy).